Integrations

 - Smart fallback channels — SMS first for under-50 clients, email for over-50, voice for clients with no mobile on file

-The integration shape: scheduled extracts from EzyVet’s appointment and reminder endpoints, run through a messaging platform (typically Twilio for SMS), with reply parsing that maps CONFIRM / CANCEL / RESCHEDULE back to EzyVet appointment status changes.
-We cover the general engineering in webhook patterns that don’t fall over — the inbound SMS path needs the same reliability discipline as a webhook subscriber.
+The shape: scheduled extracts from EzyVet’s appointment and reminder endpoints, run through a messaging platform (Twilio for SMS is typical), with reply parsing that maps CONFIRM / CANCEL / RESCHEDULE back to EzyVet appointment status changes.
+The general engineering is covered in webhook patterns that don’t fall over — the inbound SMS path needs the same reliability discipline as a webhook subscriber.

 Pattern 3 — Accounting reconciliation that doesn’t lose a day a fortnight